-On talking English, Wikipedia says it was brought on the Irish isle as a result of the Norman invasion of Ireland.
+English was brought on the Irish isle as a result of the Norman invasion of Ireland, adds Wikipedia.

-In battles, Normans did not interact linguistically much.
+Still quite regular Normans, they did not interact linguistically much, in battles.
 Without people who spoke, wrote, and traded ― in a preferably moderate climate, which both the isles have had ― there would not have been language learning or change.

-The twist yet brings two armies and conquests, into contexts of primary school homework.
+The twist yet brings two armies and two conquests, into contexts of primary school homework.

 Mr. Ferriter said there were two kinds of power.
 The police and the military were the “hard power”.
 Language was the “soft power”.

-By the way, if to elaborate on the power talk just a little — how about some “power of food”?
+To elaborate on the power talk just a little — how about some “power of food”?
+De gustibus…

 PICTURE: DIPPING A FRENCH CHEESE BAGUETTE IN COFFEE